The Platform (radio station): Origins and launch

 In September 2021, veteran broadcaster Sean Plunket announced that he would start his own online talkback radio station called The Platform, which he said would promote free speech, democracy and debate.
 Plunket had previously served as a host on the talkback radio station Magic Talk until February 2021.
 In December 2020, the BSA had reprimanded and fined Magic Talk's parent company Media Works New Zealand the sum of NZ$3,000 for what it described as an "offensive and harmful interview" between Plunket and a Te Whānau ā Apanui spokesperson regarding roadblocks in the Northland Region during the COVID-19 pandemic in New Zealand.

-In early February 2022, Plunket confirmed that former Newstalk ZB sports broadcaster Martin Devlin, former National Paty MP Michael Laws, and Leanne Malcolm would be joining The Platform as hosts.
+In early February 2022, Plunket confirmed that former Newstalk ZB sports broadcaster Martin Devlin, former National Party MP Michael Laws, and Leanne Malcolm would be joining The Platform as hosts.
 During an interview with The Spinoff managing editor Duncan Greive, Plunket said that The Platform would feature talkback, podcasts and opinion.
 While Plunket did not confirm a launch date for the media outlet, he stated that he would be "soft launching" the website and app between March and April 2022.
 Plunket and his co-hosts were also joined by digital engagement editor Ani O'Brien, who had previously served as press secretary to former National Party leader Judith Collins.

 Plunket initially published The Platform as a website carrying interviews and opinion pieces by staff writers and guests.
 By mid-May 2022, the station had established two studios in Wellington and Central Otago and was broadcasting online 11 hours daily.
 By September 2022, majority shareholder Wayne Wright claimed that the radio station had attracted a million views a month across its various platforms.